miroppb/MonitorAndStart/README.md

 # Monitor and Start

-Application that runs in the background, monitoring if a certain process has quit.
-If so, it restarts it.
+Application that runs in the background, and performs tasks on a schedule.

-Processes can be started with certain parameters, or restarted whenever the application performs a check.
+## Anything else?

+* Check if an application is running, and re-start it if needed.
+* Check if a file exists for more than a specific amount of times (file-locks)
+* Ping a connection, and if it doesn't exist, open another connection (ex. an API to send a message)
+* Restart a service every set amount of hours
+* Run a file/script every set amount of hours.

 ## Installation